-Aromatic herbs & beautiful fresh vegetables come together in this very hearty, super healthy Ratatouille which combines big flavour with simplicity.
+Aromatic herbs & beautiful fresh vegetables come together in this very hearty, super healthy Easy Ratatouille which combines big flavour with simplicity.
 A perfect, quick & easy week night dinner!

 Ratatouille is a traditional French vegetable stew that poor farmers would make to use up their excess vegetables.
 ‘Touiller’ in French means ‘to toss’ or ‘stir it up’ hence the name.
 I can assure you though, that when you eat this rich and hearty dish, you will feel anything but poor.